-In addition, the Toronto Green Development Standard provides an integrated set of targets, principles, and practices to encourage sustainable development.
-A completed Toronto Green Standard checklist may be required as part of the planning approval process.
+In addition, the Toronto Green Standard provides an integrated set of targets, principles, and practices to support sustainable development and site design.
+The standards are designed to work with the regular development approvals and inspections process.
+A completed Toronto Green Standard checklist is required as part of the planning approval process.
 With respect to this EPP, it ensures the reduction of waste going to landfill and reduces the demand for new materials.
 This standard has been integrated into this EPP.

 Projects generate waste products through excavation of soil, maintenance of machinery and vehicles and routine construction and demolition activities.
-These wastes are composed of a variety of materials such as glass, wood, and metal waste products.
-Waste generated from onsite personnel can include food and septic wastes, which can attract nuisance vectors if not managed properly.
-Portable toilet waste is classified as septage, an untreated waste that can cause impacts to groundwater and aquatic life if released into the environment.
+These wastes are composed of a variety of materials such as glass, wood and metal waste products.
+Waste generated from onsite personnel can include food and septic wastes which can attract nuisance vectors if not managed properly.
+Portable toilet waste is classified as "septage", an untreated waste that can cause impacts to groundwater and aquatic life if released into the environment.

-Project-related Waste Management Plans, developed by construction contractors, will be in place prior to the initiation of any on-site works.
-Project waste management is to be maintained by construction contractors and monitored daily to ensure that waste for the project is handled and disposed of properly.
-Construction contractors are to include general waste, hazardous waste, and non-hazardous waste in their Waste Management Plans.
+Project-related Waste Management Plans must be developed by the construction manager and / or contractor, and include the management of general waste, hazardous waste, and non-hazardous waste.
+The Waste Management Plan must be in place prior to the initiation of any on-site works.
+Project waste management is to be maintained by the construction manager and / or contractor and monitored daily to ensure that waste for the project is handled and disposed of properly.

-7.9.5 General Waste Design and Implementation
+7.6.5 General Waste Design and Implementation

-Waste management is to be carried out in a manner that maximizes the opportunity for the reduction, re-use and recycling of solid waste and, as appropriate, to ensure management and disposal of waste that cannot be diverted.
+Waste management is to be carried out in a manner that maximizes the opportunity for the reduction, re-use and recycling of solid waste and, as appropriate, to ensure proper management and disposal of waste that cannot be diverted.
 Waste generated at project sites are to be managed through containment and regular removal in order to minimize impacts from litter and the attraction of vectors.